-- -a2 is the variable describing sampling regions - -a6a: coded using the same standard for small, medium, and large establishments as defined above. - -a4a: coded following the stratification by sector as defined above. - stratificationpanelcode: includes the source of sample frame and consists of Fresh 2016/Fresh 2013/Panel 2013/Panel 2004.
+-a2 is the variable describing sampling regions

+-a6a: coded using the same standard for small, medium, and large establishments as defined above.

+-a4a: coded following the stratification by sector as defined above.

-The surveys were implemented following a two-stage procedure.
-Typically first a screener questionnaire is applied over the phone to determine eligibility and to make appointments.
+The surveys were implemented following a 2-stage procedure.
+Typically, first a screener questionnaire is applied over the phone to determine eligibility and to make appointments.
 Then a face-to-face interview takes place with the Manager/Owner/Director of each establishment.
 However, sometimes the phone numbers were unavailable in the sample frame, and thus the enumerators applied the screeners in person.
-The variables a4b and a6b contain the industry and size of the establishment from the screener questionnaire.
+The variables a4b and a6c contain the industry and size of the establishment from the screener questionnaire.